Upper Coomera, Queensland: History

-The Upper Coomera Shire War Memorial is on the corner of Oxenford and Tamborine Road (27.90152°S 153.28828°E) and was unveiled on Saturday 18 May 1918 by Edward Macartney, Member of the Queesland Legislative Assembly.
+The Upper Coomera Shire War Memorial is on the corner of Oxenford and Tamborine Road (27.90152°S 153.28828°E) and was unveiled on Saturday 18 May 1918 by Edward Macartney, Member of the Queensland Legislative Assembly.
 The memorial originally only honoured those from the district who fell in World War I; however, the names of those who perished during World War II were added later.
 The inscriptions on the memorial read:"This memorial was erected by the residents, in honour of the brave lads of the Coomera district who fell in the Great War 1914-19.
 They gave their all.
-Let you who pass, saluting here their names,See that through you no slur, nor stain, nor shame Falls on the land for which they gave their lives - AUSTRALIA."
+Let you who pass, saluting here their names, See that through you no slur, nor stain, nor shame Falls on the land for which they gave their lives - AUSTRALIA."

 Coomera Upper Provisional School opened on 23 October 1876.
 On 15 July 1878 it became Coomera Upper State School.
 It closed in 1964.

 Fern Hill State School opened in 1910 and closed on 24 March 1914.

 The first bridge across the Coomera river was built in the 1930s.

 Saint Stephen's College opened in 1996.

 Coomera Anglican College was established on 27 January 1997 by the Anglican Diocese of Brisbane.

 Upper Coomera State College opened on 1 January 2003.

 Assisi Catholic College opened on 25 January 2005.

 Coomera Springs State School opened in January 2008 on an 11 ha site with approximately 90 students initially enrolled.

 Highland Reserve State School was officially opened in January 2009 by Queensland Premier Anna Bligh.
 The school was originally proposed to be called Oxenford West State School.